 Swiss Germans vigorously promote the rich array of dialects found within their community, meaning that it’s not even accurate to say that there is one unified spoken version of Swiss German.
 The variety of Swiss German you’d hear in Zurich is completely different from what you’d hear in Basel, let alone in the market squares of Alpine villages.
 In other countries, dialects are often looked down upon and even discouraged, but in Switzerland these dialects are cherished and promoted, with their use being found across all levels of society.
-So if Swiss German is a dialect-ridden language that’s incredibly difficult to understand it must be folly to even attempt a conversation in German with a Swiss person right?
+So if Swiss German is a dialect-ridden language that’s incredibly difficult to understand, it would be ridiculous to even attempt a conversation in German with a Swiss person right?
 No no no, thankfully not.

-The Swiss are taught “Standard German” (Hochdeutsch) from a very early age in school, as a result, they can communicate with Germans, Austrians and other German speakers without any trouble — effortlessly making the switch to standard German almost automatically when engaging in conversation with a non-Swiss German speaker.
-Moreover, as there is no universal written form of the various Swiss German dialects, all laws, books, newspapers and other forms of written communication are written in Standard German in Switzerland.
+The Swiss are taught “Standard German” (Hochdeutsch) from a very early age in school, and as a result, they can communicate with Germans, Austrians and other German speakers without any trouble — effortlessly making the switch to standard German almost automatically when engaging in conversation with a non-Swiss German speaker.
+Moreover, as there is no universal written form of the various Swiss German dialects, all laws, books, newspapers and other forms of written communication are written in Standard German.
 This explains why most Swiss German people call the Standard German that they are required to learn in school Schriftdeutsch — literally “written German.”
 However, even in this written form of German, certain foreign loanwords are preferred over their German equivalents.
 For instance, instead of Fahrrad (bicycle), Swiss Germans opt for the French loanword Velo.

 As a general rule, the more formal the occasion is, the greater the likelihood that the communication will be carried out in Standard German, especially if non-Swiss German speakers are within earshot.
 Whereas in the private sphere, and between Swiss-Germans themselves, dialects win the day.

 Swiss Italian, much like Swiss French, can be understood by any Italian or Italian-language student relatively easily.
 Although local dialects exist here, such as Ticinese and other Lombard-influenced dialects, the Italian spoken in Switzerland is very similar to Standard Italian, with the only major differences coming via loanwords from German and French.
-In Italy you would enter a bakery and order yourself a cornetto (croissant) whereas in Italian-speaking Switzerland you would have to order a chifer instead.
+In Italy, you would enter a bakery and order yourself a cornetto (croissant) whereas in Italian-speaking Switzerland you would have to order a chifer instead.
 Moreover, Swiss Italian distinguishes itself from Standard Italian by the presence of so-called “calques” which are phrases that read like literal word-for-word translations from French and German.
 Take for instance the Swiss Italian word for “driver’s license.”
 In Italian, this would be Patente but Swiss Italians use the longer Licenza di condurre which is a direct translation of the French permis de conduire.

 Last but not least, Switzerland’s smallest national language (and a language which only gained official recognition in 1996) is Romansh.
 Unsurprisingly, with only 37,000 speakers, this language is often overlooked by international travelers to Switzerland.
 But the language is a recognized official language in the south-eastern canton of Grisons, where is it used as a medium of governance and education, while also enjoying a healthy existence as a community language.
-The fact that its speakers tend to hail from the more remote, mountainous parts of south-eastern Switzerland explains in part why this language has survived into the 21st Century, in spite of the significant encroachment of Italian and German into traditional Romansh-speaking areas.
+The fact that its speakers tend to hail from the more remote, mountainous parts of southeastern Switzerland explains in part why this language has survived into the 21st Century, in spite of the significant encroachment of Italian and German into traditional Romansh-speaking areas.

 Romansh is a Romance language that has borrowed a tremendous amount of its vocabulary and syntax from German.
-Despite the relatively small size of the Romansh-speaking community there are incredibly five Romansh dialects in daily use, with attempts by the government of Grisons to introduce a universal “pan-Romansh” being met with mixed results at the local level.
+Despite the relatively small size of the Romansh-speaking community, there are incredibly five Romansh dialects in daily use, with attempts by the government of Grisons to introduce a universal “pan-Romansh” being met with mixed results at the local level.

-Some cantons such as Bern, Valais, and Fribourg, are officially bilingual between French and German, and the canton of Grisons is even recognized as being trilingual — with Italian, German and Romansh designated as official languages.
+Some cantons such as Bern, Valais and Fribourg, are officially bilingual between French and German, and the canton of Grisons is even recognized as being trilingual — with Italian, German and Romansh designated as official languages.
 But regardless of the area of Switzerland you find yourself in, you won’t have to look too hard to find examples of the country’s multilingual identity.

 The Swiss people are raised to be multilingual from an early age, with children being required to learn at least one other national language in school (along with another “foreign” language, usually English).
 But while knowledge of the other national languages is required among all Swiss schoolchildren, this multilingualism can often fall to the wayside in adulthood.
-Unsurprisingly, when you are in one language area you rarely hear speakers of other national languages and due to the highly-devolved Swiss political system it is incredibly easy to remain within one language bubble.
+Unsurprisingly, when you are in one language area you rarely hear speakers of other national languages and due to the highly devolved Swiss political system, it is incredibly easy to remain within one language bubble.
 Every language community can access TV, films, books, music, etc. in their native language, and companies will ensure to advertise their products in as many languages as possible too, to ensure no consumer feels left out.

-The culture of each language area is also starkly demarcated by their language.
+The culture of each language area is also starkly demarcated by that language.
 Stepping off the train in Geneva feels like walking into a typically French city, lined with cafes.
 The Italian region of Ticino is chock full of piazzas and gorgeous Italianesque villas.
-And the German regions are exactly what you would imagine when asked to describe the stereotypical “Germanic” Alpine scene: bratwurst, timber-framed houses, and a cacophony of cowbells.
+And the German regions are exactly what you would imagine when asked to describe the stereotypical “Germanic” Alpine scene: bratwurst, timber-framed houses and a cacophony of cowbells.

 Time for a labored metaphor?
 All right then.
 Much like its world-famous pocket knives, Switzerland feels like a country made up of varying parts, where four different languages are granted the cultural, political and social room to flourish with minimal interference from the state or from the other language communities.

-Switzerland is an achingly-beautiful country full of mountains, lakes, historical towns and picturesque Alpine villages.
+Switzerland is an achingly beautiful country full of mountains, lakes, historical towns and picturesque Alpine villages.
 The country proves an exciting challenge to the multilingual traveler as all four corners of the country can be explored in a variety of languages.
-Visiting Switzerland is the perfect way to flex your language muscles, while dipping into a bit of French, Italian, Romansh and German culture at the same time.
+Visiting Switzerland is the perfect way to flex your language muscles while dipping into a bit of French, Italian, Romansh and German culture at the same time.
 So what are you waiting for?
-Babbel has got you covered when it comes to French, German, and Italian, all of which will serve you well on your Swiss odyssey!
+Babbel has got you covered when it comes to French, German and Italian, all of which will serve you well on your Swiss odyssey!